Loading...

 Email: You can configure your deployment to receive post from an email address

-NB: You can configure SMS, Twitter and Email as data sources as described in of this manual
+NB: You can configure SMS, Twitter and Email as data sources as described in Section 3.4 of this manual

 Web(your deployment page online): Since Ushahidi is responsive, you can add a post from the web app from any device that can access the internet (a computer, tablet, or mobile phone).